refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ### Editing a record

-We'll start by creating a new `<PostEdit>` page responsible for editing a single record:
+We'll start by creating a new `<PostEdit>` page responsible for editing a existed single record:

 ```tsx title="src/pages/posts/edit.tsx"
 import { Controller, useForm } from "@pankod/refine-react-hook-form";